-This blog post is about “victim mentality” and the need for a law of attraction practitioner to abandon such a paralyzing emotional state in order to achieve a more positive and dynamic state of being.
+This article is about “victim mentality” and the need for a law of attraction practitioner to abandon such a paralyzing emotional state in order to achieve a more positive and dynamic state of being.

-Keywords: blame, law of attraction, positivity, self-blame, self-pity, victim mentality.
+KEYWORDS: blame, emotion, Law of Attraction, LOA, positivity, self-blame, self-pity, victim mentality.

 Here in the blog post I will cover some general points about the need to abandon any variety of “victim mentality” and whatever accompanying emotions such a state normally carries with it.